 In this area, we focus on the influence of fraudulent customer reviews on the efficiency of instruments that are designed to reduce information asymmetries in electronic markets.

 In particular, this means:

 - Investigating the influence of opportunistic behavior of OTF market agents on the efficacy of customer reviews as an instrument to reduce information asymmetries.

 - Examining two forms of opportunistic behavior: Fraudulent customer reviews and changing the identity of providers with negative customer reviews.

 - Designing and evaluating measures to prevent opportunistic behavior in OTF markets.

-One approach to address identity changes of providers is to adopt an already developed experimental design.
-The original purpose was to investigate the sellers’ usage of reputation systems.
-Part of the design is that sellers can use a positive reputation to increase short-term revenues by selling low-quality products and, as a consequence, receiving negative customer ratings which, in turn, leads to a decrease in the relevant reputation score.
+We investigate the sellers’ usage of reputation systems, whereby it is part of the design that sellers can use a positive reputation to increase short-term revenues by selling low-quality products and, as a consequence, receiving negative customer ratings which, in turn, leads to a decrease in the relevant reputation score.
 Experimental evidence suggests that individuals do in fact exhibit a tendency towards this behavioral pattern.
-An interesting research question is, therefore, whether the possibility of identity changes increases this kind of behavior, because negative reputation could be changed to a neutral one at low costs.
-In the second step, after investigating the effect of identity changes on the efficacy of reputation systems, instruments to reduce this impact will be engineered and verified in the lab.